 And although he has 40,000 followers on Twitter, people only really took notice of Newman after he started crowdfunding various expenses — including physical therapy, medication, and a car — using GoFundMe in September.

-On September 12, Newman was in a car accident and quickly discovered how expensive and frustrating health insurance and hospital visits can be.
-At one point, he tweeted, "I'm having second thoughts about not having free healthcare cause this is bad."
+he tweeted, "I'm having second thoughts about not having free healthcare cause this is bad."

 Newman later insisted to BuzzFeed that his tweets were referring to car insurance, not health insurance.